Degree and Program Information

 Physical Therapy

 The physical therapy profession requires a post-baccalaureate degree to practice; Texas State offers a Doctor of Physical Therapy degree program (www.health.txstate.edu/pt).
 The Department of Physical Therapy does not require a specific undergraduate degree for application to their program.
 There are two degrees that include most of the specific course pre-requisites for the DPT program.
 The College of Health Professions offers a Bachelor of Science in Health Sciences.
 The Department of Health and Human Performance in the College of Education offers the Bachelor of Exercise and Sports Science major in Exercise and Sports Science and a concentration in Pre-rehabilitation Sciences.
-Because the prerequisites among DPT programs vary, students should identify specific prerequisites for each program of interest.
+Because the prerequisites among DPT programs vary and students can apply to any DPT program, students should identify specific prerequisites for each program of interest.

 Veterinary Medicine